peterthomassen/draft-ietf-dnsop-cds-consistency/draft-thomassen-dnsop-cds-consistency.md

-When retrieving CYSNC record sets, the Parental Agent MUST ascertain that queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that the CSYNC record sets are equal across all non-empty answers.
+When retrieving CYSNC record sets, the Parental Agent MUST ascertain that queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that the CSYNC record sets are equal across all received responses.
 Otherwise, the CSYNC state MUST be considered inconsistent.

-For CSYNC queries, consistency is only REQUIRED across non-empty
+For CSYNC queries, consistency is only REQUIRED across received
-answers: Nameservers that provide valid proof of non-existence or do not respond SHOULD be disregarded.
+responses:
+Nameservers that appear to be unavailable SHOULD be disregarded as if they were not part of the NS record set.
 (This is like for CDS/CDNSKEY queries above.)

 ## Querying for Data Records (e.g. NS)